El Pomar Foundation

 El Pomar Foundation is a private, general purpose foundation established in 1937 by Spencer and Julie Penrose.
-With a mission to “enhance, encourage, and promote the current and future well-being of the people of Colorado,” El Pomar Foundation provides more than $22 million annually in grants and programs throughout the state.
+With a mission to "enhance, encourage, and promote the current and future well-being of the people of Colorado," El Pomar Foundation provides more than $22 million annually in grants and programs throughout the state.

 History

 Spencer Penrose incorporated El Pomar Foundation in 1937 with a donation of 15,000 shares of stock in El Pomar Investment Company and a check for $129,500.
 In its first year, the Foundation made 5 grants, totaling $81,737, to: Junior League of Colorado Springs Nutrition Camp, Fountain Valley School of Colorado, Penrose Colorado Community School, Glockner Hospital, and the Boys & Girls Club of Colorado Springs.
-Penrose contributed an additional $15 million two years later upon his death in 1939 and Julie Penrose served as the President of the Foundation until her passing in 1956.
+Penrose contributed an additional $15 million two years later upon his death in 1939 and Julie Penrose served as the President of the Foundation until her death in 1956.

-The name “El Pomar,” comes from the name of the estate that Spencer and Julie purchased for their home in Colorado Springs.
-The house was built on the site of the Dixon Apple Orchard and El Pomar translates to “the orchard” in Catalan.
+The name "El Pomar," comes from the name of the estate that Spencer and Julie purchased for their home in Colorado Springs.
+The house was built on the site of the Dixon Apple Orchard and El Pomar translates to "the orchard" in Catalan.

 The Foundation celebrated its 80th anniversary in 2017.
 The Foundation’s assets have grown to more than $600 million as of 2018.